 This section draws attention to the project assessment information requirements of the EP Act administered by EHP.
-While these generic (TOR) aim to seek information corresponding to these requirements, proponents should confirm that the EIS addresses all statutory requirements, and also meets the relevant information requirements of other Australian and state regulatory authorities.
+QER should confirm that the EIS addresses all statutory requirements, and also meets the relevant information requirements of other Australian and state regulatory authorities.